B&S 2001 alto saxophone

 As for the bell key spatulas themselves, they're of the Selmer tilting

-table type - and whilst they worked well enough I felt they were perhaps
+table type - and whilst they worked well enough I felt they were

-a Selmer SA80 alto.
+bell keys on a Selmer SA80 alto.

 front F key is simple, but with its long arm and rounded touchpiece

 it's both comfortable and adjustable.
 Likewise, the use of fork

 High marks too go to the shaped and rounded octave key touchpiece,

 which I found very comfortable and slick in use.

 Not such high marks for the fitment of the top F# key pearl.
-It didn't
+It

-point perhaps, but this is a pro level horn and
+holder.
+A small point perhaps, but this is a pro level horn and

 these in the keywork are ideal places for gunk to collect (which

 isn't particularly pleasant in itself), which provides a foothold

 for corrosion (verdigris).

 The whole action is powered by blued steel springs and I was pleased

-to see that proper point screws had been used throughout - which will
+to see that proper point screws had been used throughout - which

-tear in the action taken up.
+the wear and tear in the action taken up.